whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: Can existing methods be adapted to context or otherwise?
+### Q13: Can existing methods be adapted to context or otherwise?

 **A:** Absolutely, existing methods can be modified and adjusted based on the context and specific needs of a region or country.
 The main aim is to ensure that thresholds are both scientifically sound and relevant to the local epidemiological situation.
 Here's a breakdown: